The FIND Program Development Team

 Shannon Peake, Ph.D., is the Director of Implementation - Coaching of the FIND Program.
 He is also a research associate with the Stress Neurobiology and Prevention (SNAP) Laboratory at the University of Oregon.
 His research builds on developmental principles of neurobiological development to examine the combined influence of social factors and early adversity on behavior in children and adolescents.
 These perspectives contribute to the development and implementation of interventions to support parents and caregivers and to improve outcomes for children.
 Intervention projects include a randomized trial of FIND (Filming Interaction to Nurture Development) video coaching for foster families and for families with children with developmental delays in Oregon State; a statewide implementation of FIND with early education providers in Washington State; pilot projects to adapt video feedback coaching for use in pediatric primary care in Massachusetts and to support parents with young children in homeless shelters in New York City; and creating and implementing video feedback coaching adapted to integrate with existing home visiting and mental health service platforms.

-Margie is an Editor Consultant and Implementation Specialist at The FIND Program.
-She is also a Research Assistant at the Stress Neurobiology and Prevention Laboratory at the University of Oregon.
+Margie Watkins, M.S., is a Coach and Editor Consultant for The FIND Program and a Research Assistant at the Stress Neurobiology and Prevention Laboratory at the University of Oregon.
 Her experience includes implementing evidence-based, structured interventions for high-risk families, and families engaged in the child-welfare system.
-Margie joined the FIND team in 2014 and has worked across several FIND projects.
-For example, she worked with families engaged with child-welfare employing FIND during supervised visitation in both individual and group formats.
-She helped adapt FIND for a small web-based pilot in Oregon, and has edited for several home-visiting pilots in Oregon and abroad.
-Margie is currently working towards a master’s degree in Early Intervention/Early Childhood Special Education at the University of Oregon.
+Margie joined the FIND team in 2014 and has worked across several projects.
+She worked with families engaged with child-welfare employing FIND during supervised visitation in both individual and group formats, and worked in collaboration with the team to adapt FIND for a small web-based pilot in Oregon.
+She has edited for several home-visiting pilots in Oregon and abroad.
+As a coach and editor consultant, Margie provides training and consultation to coaches and editors of The FIND Program.